 Warning: this assignment is out of date.
 It may still need to be updated for this year's class.
 Check with your instructor before you start working on this assignment.

-Your presentation is due in class Thursday, April 23.
+Your presentation is due Thursday April 21 before class.

-For your final project you should prepare a 10 minute presentation for the class and a report documenting what you accomplished.
-The presentation is due on Thursday April 23 in class while your report is due on the last day of the term, April 29th.
+For your final project you should prepare a 10 minute video presentation for the class and a report documenting what you accomplished.
+The video presentation submission is due Thursday April 21 before class and the final report is due on Monday April 25th.

 Chris’s general rule-of-thumb is about 1 minute per slide, so you should aim to have no more than 10 or so content slides.

-As long as you stay in the time limit, you are welcome to have multiple team-members trade off speaking in the presentation.
+As long as you stay within the time limit, you are welcome to have multiple team-members trade off speaking in the presentation.

 Your presentation will be graded on the following criteria.

-- Motivation: The motivation for the project and how it relates to course material is explained.
+- Motivation: The motivation for the project and how it relates to course material is clearly explained.

 - Communication: The method and final results are explained in a way the class can understand, without use of acronyms of terms we have not covered in class (unless you define them).